- Home

 You don’t have to head to woodland or a park to enjoy the beautiful colours of autumn – and as this article shows, you don’t even need to leave your home!

 If you have a garden, you can plant all kinds of gorgeous trees to brighten up your lawn, from the sweet-smelling katsura tree to the striking beauty berry.
-And, if you don’t have a garden, there are all kinds of attractive houseplants that’ll inject some warm autumnal colour into your home.
+And, if you don’t have a garden, all kinds of attractive houseplants can inject warm autumnal colour into your home.

-For more gardening ideas and inspiration, head over to the home and garden section of our website.
-You might also find it interesting to read our article; Why do leaves change colour in autumn?
+For more gardening ideas and inspiration, head over to our home and garden section.
+You might also find it interesting to read our article: Why do leaves change colour in autumn?
 Plus 5 ways to use fallen leaves.

 Do you have any plants that put on a show in autumn?
-Or are you tempted to buy some to add some colour to your garden or home?
-We’d love to hear about your gardening experiences in the comments below!
+Or are you tempted to buy some to add more colour to your garden or home?
+We’d love to hear about your gardening experiences in the comments below.